View MapView Map

 6 incredible things to do in the Slieve Bloom Mountains

-The gently sloping Slieve Bloom Mountains are packed with incredible trails that bring you through sun speckled forests and blooming meadows.
-Listen to the chirping birdsong and breathe in the fresh air on an epic hike, thrilling horseback adventure or exciting mountain bike ride.
+The gently sloping Slieve Bloom Mountains are packed with incredible trails that bring you through sun-speckled forests and blooming meadows.
+Listen to the chirping birdsong and breathe in the fresh air on an epic hike, horseback adventure or mountain bike ride, then grab a meal or stay the night in nearby Kinnitty Castle.

 • 1.